leogachimu/King_County_House_Sales/README.md

 v.)
 The number of bathrooms<br>

 ### 5. Distribution of house prices and house sale volumes around the county
-We created a heatmap that shows that the top 20 locations in count of sales are in the north western region of Seattle.
+I created a heatmap that shows that the top 20 locations in count of sales are in the north western region of Seattle.

 ![Heatmap for the Distribution of Top House Sale Volumes in King County](https://github.com/leogachimu/dsc-phase-2-project/assets/122081776/d4da93d0-f81f-45b8-a39a-be310f0f4682)

-We also created a heatmap that reveals that all the top 10 mean sale prices came from the north western region of Seattle.
+I also created a heatmap that reveals that all the top 10 mean sale prices came from the north western region of Seattle.

 ![Heatmap for the Distribution of Top Mean House Sale Price in King County](https://github.com/leogachimu/dsc-phase-2-project/assets/122081776/a5064611-c13a-4a46-a3d7-7eca0bf62215)